Valefant/Addict/README.md

 ### Binding
 Interfaces and implementations are bound programmatically.
+The order of the bindings is not important.

 The signature of the function to achieve this is the following
 ```kotlin
 fun <I : Any, C> bind(